 6.1.2 Charges for Urgent District Cross-Border Visits:

-PCPs should not deny services for urgent trans-border visits.
-In such cases, the PCP shall follow the considerations described in the contract.
+PCPs should not deny services for urgent trans-border visits and should collect a consultation fee of \$2.00.
+PCP should register the encounter as a cross-border in RAWA.

 6.1.3 Charges for Non-NHI persons: